mgadaphy/AI-Review-Generator/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/mgadaphy/AI-Review-Generator).
+We are actively looking for contributors!
+If you are interested in working on this project, please feel free to submit a pull request or open an issue on the [GitHub repository](https://github.com/mgadaphy/AI-Review-Generator) to get started.

 ## License